 - Wine enthusiasts who want an easy, safe way to bring multiple bottles of wine home with them after a trip.
 The wine luggage holds up to 15 bottles, depending on the model.

-- Frequent travelers who bring back wine often.
+- Frequent travelers who are interested in bringing wine back from France (or anywhere) often.
 The Wine Check bag is reusable.

 - Those who don’t want to stress over the possibility of broken bottles and ruined clothes that comes with putting wine in your suitcase.
 The wine luggage is just for wine (or vinegar or olive oil) so you don’t have to worry about the wine damaging your personal belongings.

-How many bottles of wine can you bring on a plane in a wine suitcase?
+How many bottles of wine can you bring back from France on a plane in a wine suitcase?

 Since I’m American and most of my readers are in the USA, I’ll mention USA regulations briefly here, but be sure to check out detailed info about what’s legal in your country.